tobiies/nia/README.md

 # Nia

-A lightweight personal virtual assistant
+A lightweight personal virtual assistant.
+Currently it's still being worked on, so watch for updates.

 ## Features